timotejroiko/tiny-discord/docs/InteractionServer.md

 ### .close()

 Stop listening and shutdown.
-If attached to a custom server, InteractionServer will detach itself before shutting down so the custom server will not be interrupted.
+If attached to an existing custom server, InteractionServer will detach itself before shutting down and the existing server will not be interrupted.

 **Returns:** Promise\<void\>